While you can’t control the legal battles over student loan forgiveness, you can take advantage of several student loan programs in 2023.

 Action 3: Wipe the Slate Clean with the Fresh Start Program

 Student loan default, typically defined as having gone at least 270 days without payment, is more common than you might think.
 According to Pew survey data, about a third of federal student loan borrowers have experienced default; two-thirds of this group default multiple times.
-In the past, defaulted borrowers lost access to short-term relief options and were prohibited from applying for additional educational federal grants and loans.
+In the past, defaulted borrowers lost access to short-term relief options and were prohibited from applying for additional federal grants and loans for education.

-To remedy this situation, in April of 2022 the Biden Administration championed to help eligible borrowers in default up to one year after the COVID-19 payment pause ends.
-While this is currently scheduled to conclude on June 30, 2023, payments will resume 60 days after.
+To remedy this situation, in April 2022, the Biden administration announced Fresh Start, a program to help eligible borrowers in default up to one year after the COVID-19 payment pause ends, which will happen in October.

-As the namesake suggests, Fresh Start allows borrowers access to the previously denied benefits by fast-tracking the status of their loans from in collections” to “current”.
-Even more critical to most borrowers, the ability to enroll in an Income Driven Repayment plan and apply for PSLF will be restored.
+As the namesake suggests, Fresh Start allows borrowers access to the previously denied benefits by fast-tracking the status of their loans from “in collections” to “current”.
+Even more critical to most borrowers, the ability to enroll in an IDR plan and apply for PSLF will be restored.

-Borrowers will be contacted over the next year, or they can opt into Fresh Start themselves by:
+Eligible borrowers will be contacted, or they can opt into Fresh Start themselves by:

 - Calling the Default Resolution Group at 1-800-621-3115 to opt into the program to rehabilitate their loans.